Esri/ArcGIS-for-AutoCAD-API-Samples/Samples/CopyAttributes/AutoLisp/README.md

 ## Explore the sample

-1. Open the [CopyAttributes_Sample.dwg](CopyAttributes_Sample.dwg) and load the [CopyAttributes.lsp](CopyAttributes.lsp) file
+1. Open the [CopyAttributes_Sample.dwg](CopyAttributes_Sample.dwg) drawing and load the [CopyAttributes.lsp](CopyAttributes.lsp) file.

-2. Add a new house to our housing plan by drawing a closed polyline on the AutoCAD layer "Houses"
+2. Add a new house to our housing plan by drawing a closed polyline on the AutoCAD layer "Houses".

 3. To better understand our sample drawing, open the attribute table of the "HousingPlan" layer and review the current properties.
 Note that the new house has no values for the properties such as the bedrooms or style.